bids-standard/bids-specification/src/modality-specific-files/motion.md

 This file is REQUIRED as it makes it easy to browse or query over larger collections of datasets.
 The REQUIRED columns are channel `component`, `name`, `tracked_point`, `type` and `unit`.
-Any number of additional columns may be added to provide additional information about the channels.
+Any number of additional columns MAY be added to provide additional information about the channels.
 The `*_tracksys-<label>_channels.tsv` file SHOULD give additional information about individual recorded channel, some of which my not be found summarized in `*_motion.json`.

 The columns of the channels description table stored in `*_channels.tsv` are: